 3. Peanuts fit into any eating plan.

-Check out the recipes below to make the most of your preworkout and postworkout snacks and meals using protein from peanuts.
+Check out the recipes below to make the most of your preworkout and postworkout snacks.

 *This study was funded by The Peanut Institute.

 If you want to start off your day using the protein from peanuts to your advantage, a peanut powder smoothie before or after morning workouts is an easy fix.

 Getting a quick workout in during lunch?
 A peanut Cobb salad is a great option to eat after exercise to kick-start your recovery.